grafana/mimir/docs/sources/configuration/about-versioning.md

 ## Reading old data

 The Grafana Mimir maintainers commit to ensuring that future versions can read data written by versions within the last two years.
-In practice, we expect to be able to read data written more than two years ago, but a maximum of two years is our guarantee.
+In practice, we expect to be able to read data written more than two years ago, but a minimum of two years is our guarantee.

 ## API Compatibility